 Now here’s a cute, easy concrete project for beginners!
-These DIY planters are very easy and lots of fun to make…
+These DIY concrete planters are very easy and lots of fun to make…

 These planters go very well with little succulents.
 As you can see from the image above you can draw faces with different emotions in one set, making them even more adorable.
 You can even switch up the plants in them later on to give them a new look.
-And if you have the material, why not colour the planters?
+And if you have the material, why not color the planters?
 You’ll never get bored with these cuties!

 All you need is some recyclable plastic bottles for this.
 It’s a fun and addictive project.
 You might just find yourself making lots of these happy face planters and giving them as personalized gifts!
 These are great fun to have on the worktable, dining table, coffee table, by the kitchen window… anywhere!

 These are also great for school fetes and other fund-raising activities as they sell like the proverbial hotcakes!

 Click on any image to start the lightbox display.
 Use your Esc key to close the lightbox. ?